Trahiega/the-dukes-game/docs/Session Notes/Session-009.md

 In-game day count: Day

 ## Session Summary
 After the party has a brush with assassin's, we rested at the tavern for the night.
-We heading back to the temple to get some more information from [[Lady-Aliyah]] & [[Halward-Priest-of-Selune|Halward]], did some shopping for supplies and sold up our goods.
+We heading back to the temple to get some more information from [[Lady-Aliyah]] & [[Halword-Priest-of-Selune|Halward]], did some shopping for supplies and sold up our goods.
 Then stopping off to meet with the captured orc for a brief conversation, we left Winterfield and headed to Tyr's Hollow.

 At Tyr's Hollow we met up with the dwarf [[Hamdec Coalguard]] who agreed to aid in guiding us through the underground passes around [[Mor-Badir|Mor Badir]].
 We set out from Tyr's Hollow and headed south, into the mountain pass north of the burning lake, intending to follow the [[Map-to-the-Arcane-Forge]] and see what we uncover.